akhmadgibran/akhmadgibran/README.md

 You can call me Lie!

 - 🔭 I’m currently Studying at State Polytechnic of Malang
-- 🌱 I’m currently learning Python, and Golang
+- 🌱 I’m currently learning to become Golang Backend Developer
 - 💬 Ask me about Code, Games, Anime, and Manga
 - 📫 How to reach me: puffsoldier(Discord)